Derivation of Coulomb's law based on a mechanical model of electromagnetic field and a spherical source and sink model

-Suppose a static spherical source with strength $Q$ and a radius $a$ locates at the origin $(0, 0, 0)$.
-In order to calculate the volume leaving the source per unit time, we may enclose the source with an arbitrary spherical surface $S$ with radius $b > a$.
+For convenience, we may regard a spherical sink as a negative spherical source.
+Suppose that a static spherical source with strength $Q$ and a radius $a$ locates at the origin $(0, 0, 0)$.
+In order to calculate the volume leaving the source per unit time, we enclose the source with an arbitrary spherical surface $S$ with a radius $b > a$.
 A calculation shows that

-where $\mbox{\upshape\bfseries{n}}$ denotes the unit vector directed outward along the line from the origin of the coordinates to the field point$(x,y,z)$.
-Equation (\ref{volume leaving the source 2-10}) shows that the strength $Q$ of a spherical source or spherical sink evaluates the volume of the fluid leaving or entering a control surface per unit time.
+where $\mathbf{n}$ denotes the unit vector directed outward along the line from the origin of the coordinates to the field point$(x,y,z)$.

+Eq. (\ref{volume leaving the source 2-10}) shows that the strength $Q$ of a spherical source or spherical sink evaluates the volume of the fluid leaving or entering a control surface per unit time.